huspark/fine-grained-sentiment-analysis-with-bert/README.md

 # Yelp Fine-Grained Sentiment Analysis with BERT
 In this project, we fine-tune a customized BERT[<sup>1</sup>](https://arxiv.org/pdf/1810.04805.pdf) (Bidirectional Encoder Representations from Transformers)-based model to fine-grained sentiment analysis of the Yelp-5 dataset.
-We have two main objectives:

-1. Build a custom BERT-based model that uses either classification or regression approach to perform fine-grained sentiment analysis of the Yelp-5 dataset (see BertForSentimentAnalysis in <a href="model.py">model.py</a>)
-2. Design and test custom loss functions that work well with a regression-based sentiment analysis model (see masked_mse_loss and masked_smooth_l1_loss in <a href="model.py">model.py</a>)
+Our main objective is to build a BERT-based model that predicts a review text's score as a real-valued number in [0, 4].

-run_yelp.py and utils_yelp.py are based on the <a href="https://github.com/huggingface/transformers"> huggingface's PyTorch transformers</a> repository.
+I looked at template files from <a href="https://github.com/huggingface/transformers"> huggingface's PyTorch transformers</a> repository when writing run_yelp.py and utils_yelp.py.
 For conciseness, this project only uses the original BERT model and does not support multi-GPU training.

 ## Background

-This project focuses on fine-grained sentiment analysis, in which a model predicts a review text's score as [0, 1, 2, 3, 4].
-When we use a BERT-based model for this task, there are two dominant approaches: a classification-based approach and a regression-based approach.
+Two dominant approaches exist for fine-grained sentiment analysis: using a classification model to predict the label of a review text as [0, 1, 2, 3, 4] or using a regression model to predict a real-valued score in [0, 4].

+A regression model has an advantage over a classification model: it produces a real-valued score of a review text while the classification based approach can only output the review text's probability for each label.
+However, the regression based approach results in a lower accuracy than the classification based approach.

-### Classification-Based Model
+### Classification Model
 1. Generate the embedding of a review text by extracting the BERT embedding of the [CLS] token.
 Typically, the output of this step is a two dimensional tensor of size [batch_size, hidden_size].
 2. Use a linear layer of size [hidden_size, num_labels = 5] to map the review's BERT embedding to five outputs.